rameyjm7/rf-signal-intelligence/docker/README.md

 4. **Make**: Install with `sudo apt-get install -y build-essential`
 5. **NVIDIA Drivers**: Ensure drivers compatible with CUDA 11.8 are installed.

+   Try running nvidia-smi and look for an output where it lists the CUDA version and GPUs present

 ## Makefile Commands